 We highly recommend contacting your insurance company as soon as you have your new engagement ring or higher valued jewellery in the house or on your hand.

-If you are looking for jewellery specific coverage, Jewellers Mutual provides comprehensive packages worth looking into.
 While ATTIC’s one year manufacturing warranty covers prong maintenance and the replacement of side stones, it does not protect you from center stone loss or damage.

-Ring check ups
+Ring check ups + maintenance

 Of all of the pieces in your collection, your rings likely get the most wear and tear.
-They rub on surfaces, bump up against objects, and will therefore need the most maintenance.
+They rub on surfaces, bump up against things, and will therefore need the most maintenance.
 Rings with gemstones that are worn frequently should be checked by a jeweller at least once a year.
 Less heavily worn jewellery should also be checked, but you’ll likely find that it’s your rings that need the most love.

 Protect your finish + gemstones